 Spiritual narcissism is a term used to describe people who appear spiritual and self-aware on the outside but are actually using spirituality as a way to feed their own ego and sense of superiority.
 They might talk a big game about self-awareness, mindfulness, and inner peace, but underneath it all, they’re just chasing validation and admiration.
 They’ve turned spirituality into a performance art—one where they’re the star, and everyone else is just an audience member.

-We’ve all heard the airplane oxygen mask analogy: you need to take care of yourself before helping others.
-But there’s a fine line between self-care and self-absorption.
-Some people get so caught up in their yoga poses and meditation apps that they forget to look up and notice the people around them.
-A friend might be struggling, but they’re too busy posting #Blessed to notice.
-It’s not enlightenment—it’s ego in disguise.
+We’ve all heard the airplane oxygen mask analogy: you have to take care of yourself before you can help others.
+But there’s a difference between self-care and self-absorption.
+It’s easy to get so wrapped up in yoga poses, affirmations, and perfectly curated #Blessed posts that you forget to actually look up and notice the people around you.
+A friend might be quietly struggling, but instead of offering support, you’re too busy preaching about how to “manifest” an ex back.
+That’s not enlightenment—it’s ego dressed up in spiritual clothing.

 8 Signs Someone Might Be A Spiritual Narcissist